Ski, play, photograph and drink your way through Furano

 Strolling through fragrant fields

-A walk through Furano Lavender-no-Mori (lavender field) is de rigueur in summer when the sweetly scented purple blooms are at their best.
+A walk through Furano Lavender-no-Mori (lavender field) is a must in summer when the sweetly scented purple blooms are at their best.
 There are several farms in the area growing different types of lavender, which is used in perfume, cosmetics, potpourri and other products.

 Some serious navel exposure